Achievable logoAchievable logo

 Feedback

 The Federal Reserve’s dual mandate requires it to focus on encouraging economic growth and managing inflation levels.
-How does the Fed know when there’s a problem requiring action?
-Economists constantly keep track of various indicators, data sets, and factors.
-We’ll cover the following in this chapter:
+So how does the Fed know when action may be needed?
+Economists track a range of indicators, data sets, and market signals.
+This chapter covers:

 • GDP/GNP